bitovi/academy/src/react/6-stateful-hooks.md

 @highlight 2,8,10
 @codepen react

-In the code above we're doing a couple things:
+In the code above we’re doing a couple things:

 - Creating a ref that will reference the input field.
 - Use that input ref so that button onClick handler to `.focus()` on the underlying DOM element.